 - Taxes are calculated by Xero and added per-line item as follows:

-For this reason, if there are already existing contacts in Xero that should be matched to Chargify when the integration is first connected, it will be necessary to add the correct contact number to each contact in Xero.
+For this reason, if there are already existing contacts in Xero that should be matched to Advanced Billing when the integration is first connected, it will be necessary to add the correct contact number to each contact in Xero.
 Otherwise the integration will create duplicate contacts and store invoices under them.

 How it Works

-Any time a new Chargify statement is “closed”: this happens at the time of signup, renewal, or upgrade/downgrade migrations.
+Any time a new Advanced Billing statement is “closed”: this happens at the time of signup, renewal, or upgrade/downgrade migrations.
 A closed statement indicates that the billing period associated with the statement has ended and no new charges or payments may be added to it.

-When a Chargify statement is “settled”:
+When an Advanced Billing statement is “settled”:

 For automatic billing, this usually happens simultaneously to the statement being closed, with one exception: when a subscription’s card fails to charge at renewal and the subscription becomes past due, the first event will be a closed statement to push the invoice into Xero.
 When the statement is paid a statement settled event will sync the payment to Xero.

 For invoice billing, the statement is settled immediately at the beginning of the billing period without waiting for payment.
 Please refer to the section on invoice billing for more information on the caveats of invoice billing with Xero.